blurymind/YarnClassic/README.md

 You can see planned features, vote for features or see how you can contribute at the roadmap here: https://trello.com/b/ZXhhOzDl/yarn-roadmap

-# 🎮 Game engines that bundle Yarn editor
+# 🎮 Game engines that bundle Yarn Classic
-There are a few game engines that have YarnEditor bundled with their IDE.
+There are a few game engines that have Yarn Classic bundled with their IDE.
 That means that you can use it straight in those engines, without need to save files and open files and so on.
 It's directly integratedin their workflow!

 - Gdevelop : A full-featured, open-source game development software, allowing to create HTML5 and native games without any knowledge in a specific programming language.
 All the game logic is built up using an intuitive and powerful event-based system. https://github.com/4ian/GDevelop